 Our first task is to reopen banks.
-This is an essential preliminary to subsequent legislation directed against speculation with the funds of depositors and water other violations of positions of trust.
+This is an essential preliminary to subsequent legislation directed against speculation with the funds of depositors and process other violations of positions of trust.

 In order that the first objection of the opening banks for the resumption of normal business may be accomplished.
-I ask of some discovable needed to immediate understand the control over banks for the protection of executive branch of the Government control over banks for the protection of the depositors; authority immediately to open such banks as in sound to condition; and authority to reorganize and reopen such banks as require reorganization to put them on a sound banks.
+I ask of some discovable needs the immediate understand on the discovable executive branch of the Government control over banks for the protection of have through them accomplishedly depositors; authority immediately to open such banks as in sound banks as in sound banks as require reorganization to put them on a sound banks.

-I ask amendments to the Federal Reserve Act to provide for such additional ourrency adequately secured, as it may become necessary to issue to meet emanding on factors throughout of ourrency and at the some time to achieve this end without increasing the unsecured indebtedness of the Government of the United States.
+I ask amendments to the Federal Reserve Act to provide for such additional ourrency adequately secured, as it may become necessary to issue to meet emanding on the same time to achieve this end without increasing the unsecured indebtedness of the Government of the United States.

-the Congress
+the Congres